Zamani079/GITHUB-DIGITAL-PORTFOLIO/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=zamani079&label=Profile%20views&color=0e75b6&style=flat" alt="zamani079" /> </p>

-- 🔭 I’m currently working on **Car-Accessories**
 - ⁠**⁠1.BUSINESS COMMUNICATION**
 - **Evidence**

 **Situation:**
-During my Cyber Security Communication course, I was required to demonstrate professional and technical communication skills in both written and spoken formats.
+When i was doing my Cyber Security Communication course, I was required to demonstrate professional and technical communication skills in both written and spoken formats.
 This included completing a communication focused certification and presenting a report that explored how effective communication supports cybersecurity awareness and response.

 **Task:**
 My main task was to research, write, and present a professional report showing how clear and strategic communication can strengthen cybersecurity efforts  particularly in preventing and responding to potential threats.